 I get to LAX by midafternoon.
 Gold Coast to the Sunshine Coast.
 I can’t complain.
 The Wreck stands forlornly alone in the airport parking lot.
 I remind myself to clean up all the various burger wrappings in the back seat.
 No one bothered to steal it.
 I put the top down and drive to the Canterbury.
 Knocking on Nicky and Alice’s door, there’s no answer.
 They’re probably home in San Pedro or East LA.
 Walking into my room, the Murphy bed is still out.
 I plop onto it, to the satisfying squeak of tired springs.
 I’m home.
 More squeaking and I’m lonely.
 I run to 7-11 to call Jake, realizing I need to have a telephone installed.
 Jake is lonely, too.
 At least he says so.
 Hollywood empties out for the holidays.
 I suggest we take a drive and discuss the score for the movie.
 He isn’t sure he wants to ride in my ‘Wreck,’ but when he sees it’s a convertible, he’s more enthusiastic.
 He shows me how to get to Mulholland Drive.
 When I expressed interest about Deadman’s Curve, he insists that he drive.

-I sit snuggled up to him, as we slow every time we approach an overview of the LA Basin, seeing all the way to Catalina to the south and the Channel Islands to the west.
+I sit snuggled up to him.
+He slows every time we approach an overview of the LA Basin, seeing all the way to Catalina to the south and the Channel Islands to the west.

 “Can we take Mulholland to the Beach?”
 I ask.